Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Conclusion

 \section{Conclusion}

-In this paper, we provide a theoretical analysis characterizing the approximation error in existing diffusion-based restoration methods, demonstrating how these errors can become severe when forward operators interact with high-frequency components of images.
-Then, motivated by these insights, we introduce Frequency Guided Posterior Sampling (FGPS), a method that progressively incorporates frequency information during the restoration process in a data-dependent manner.
-Our extensive experiments on challenging image restoration tasks, such as motion deblurring and image dehazing, demonstrate that FGPS significantly outperforms existing methods.
-This work opens up new directions for analyzing and improving diffusion model performance on inverse problems by carefully considering the frequency characteristics of both the data and the degradation process. {
+In this paper, we introduce Frequency Guided Posterior Sampling (FGPS), a method that progressively incorporates frequency information in a data-dependent manner.
+We provide a theoretical analysis characterizing the approximation error of FGPS and existing diffusion-based restoration methods, demonstrating how these errors can become severe when forward operators interact with high-frequency components of images.
+Our experiments on challenging image restoration tasks, such as motion deblurring and image dehazing, demonstrate that FGPS significantly outperforms existing methods.
+This work opens up new directions for analyzing diffusion-based inverse problem solvers by carefully considering the frequency characteristics of both the data and the degradation process.